Let your food be your medicine, and your medicine be your food. ...Hippocrates

 Yerba Mate Side Effects

-There are studies that have reported a positive association between Yerba Mate consumption with certain kinds of cancers.
+There are studies that have reported a positive association between Yerba Mate consumption and incidence of certain kinds of cancers.
 These include bladder and oral cancer.
 The association may be due to some cancer causing molecules found in Yerba Mate or just other factors such as smoking which are also common habits among people, study subjects, who drink Yerba Mate.

 References: